flapjack/flapjack.io/source/docs/1.0/usage/USING.md

 ### Resque Queue Management with resque-web

 If you need to inspect or purge the queues managed by resque you'll want to start up an instance of resque-web.
-This will by default connect to redis database 0 which is fine for production but in development you'll need to specify database id 13 (or whatever you have it set to in the flapjack config) eg:
+This will by default connect to redis database 0 which is fine for production but in development you'll need to specify database id 13 (or whatever you have it set to in the flapjack config) e.g.:

 ```bash
 resque-web -p 4082 -r localhost:6379:13